PanGan21/verifiable-storage/README.md

 A Rust implementation of a verifiable storage system where clients can upload files to a server and later download them with cryptographic proofs to verify integrity.

+⚠️ **WARNING: This project is work in progress (WIP) and is NOT ready for production use.
+Use at your own risk.**

 ## Features

 - **Ed25519 Signatures**: Cryptographic authentication for all requests